[Exclusive] Abramovich distances himself from Putin in EU appeal

 And the Belgian attorneys indulged in speculation on the wisdom of EU sanctions more broadly in what sounded more like lobbying than lawyering.

-EU sanctions on Russian oligarchs "will have no effect" on Putin's war, they said, because Western firms such as Alcon, Aucha, Credit Suisse, Metro, Philip Morris, and UniCredit were paying more in taxes in Russia anyway.
+EU sanctions on Russian oligarchs "will have no effect" on Putin's war, they said, because Western firms such as Alcon, Aucha, Credit Suisse, Metro, Philip Morris, and UniCredit were paying much more in taxes in Russia anyway.

 "They [EU sanctions] will not exercise any pressure on the Russian authorities and therefore will have no useful effect," Daldewolf told the EU Council.